This resource offers tips, strategies and advice if you are studying with Asperger’s Syndrome or another autism spectrum disorder (ASD).

 - Set up efficient, colour-coded filing systems for each subject and lists of equipment required for each class.

 - Create a comprehensive timetable to map out assessment tasks (commencement and due dates) and exam dates.
-Academic/Study Skills Advisers can help set realistic goals and study plans.
+Student Equity Advisers can help set realistic goals and study plans.

 - Establish study routines: break tasks into manageable sections; alternate interesting with less interesting tasks; avoid distractions and focus on completion.